 My name is Rhoda Akech and I am the social worker for Neema House Infant Rescue Centre.
 I am 37 years old, married and mother to four wonderful children; 3 boys and one girl.
+My husband and I also care for my sister’s children and we foster one baby.
+We have 10 children now!
 I have worked in the ministry of children all my professional life and now spiritually as a Sunday school teacher.
 My main inspiration is derived from knowing that every day I co-create with God in my service to the weak and the fatherless.

 Working for Neema House is very fulfilling coupled with various interactions it continually presents with the community.
 Children who would otherwise not be taken in by other institutions (owing to their medical conditions) have found love and a place of refuge in our care.
 Besides, Neema House has continued to reach out to families in a bid to prevent possible child abandonments by offering the necessary support thereby retaining the children into their original families.
 This is indeed unique!